bogdan/bogdan.github.com/slides/fighting_fat_models/one/01_slide.md

 Maintenance problems:

 * Hard to keep all team informed about all services in the App
-* Don't provide default behavior
-* Hard to support as number of contexts goes higher
+* Hard to support as number of options goes higher

+!SLIDE

+## Services with options

+Plan B:

+    @@@ ruby
+    module CommentService
+      def create(attributes, skip_notification = false)
+    end

+* Method will be a **mess** as number of options goes higher.
+* Don't respect functional paradigm

+!SLIDE

+## *Default behavior* and **edge cases**

+The property of default behavior in this example:

+* Hey model, create my comment.
+  * Ok
+* Hey model, why did you send the notification?
+  * Because you didn't say you don't need it
+* Hey model, create model without notification
+  * Ok

 !SLIDE